-- to create a network of individuals involved in tropical animal health and tropical animal production in order to exchange information on ongoing research, training and development projects
+- to maintain a network of individuals and institutions, involved in animal health and animal production in tropical regions (network development) in order to:

-- to increase the national, European and international visibility of the Belgian expertise in tropical animal health and tropical animal production
+- to increase the visibility of the Belgian expertise and its international links on animal health and animal production in tropical regions

 At least once a year, all be-troplive members are invited to participate at the General Assembly, preferably coupled with an activity.
 The General Assembly has the ‘highest power of decision’ and sets out the main action plans.